sensu/sensu-go-chef/README.md

 * `publish` If check requests are published for the check
 * `round_robin` If the check should be executed in a [round robin fashion](https://docs.sensu.io/sensu-go/latest/reference/checks/#check-specification)
 * `runtime_assets` An array of [Sensu assets](https://docs.sensu.io/sensu-go/latest/reference/assets/) required at runtime for the execution of the `command`
+* `secrets` An array of hashes of name/secret pairs to use with command execution
 * `stdin` If the Sensu agent writes JSON serialized entity and check data to the command process' STDIN
 * `subdue` A [Sensu subdue](https://docs.sensu.io/sensu-go/latest/reference/checks/#subdue-attributes), which is a hash of days of the week
 * `subscriptions` **required** an array of Sensu entity subscriptions that check requests will be sent to